 Following the so-called Communist coup of 1965, hundreds of leftist Indonesians were unable to return home.
 In Indonesia, numerous intellectuals were arrested and interned.
 Menagerie 6 includes ten short stories and 17 poems by Indonesian exile authors as well as two short stories by “domestic” exile writers and two biographical stories of former political prisoners.
 Collectively, the materials in this collection present a small but evocative part of the Indonesian exile experience.

-Morphology of Desire gives a generous introduction to the full range of writing by the internationally acclaimed Indonesian poet, Dorothea Rosa Herliany.
-The poems span the 1980s to the present day and though a distinctive mix of striking imagery and boldness of voice, the poet sets out to destroy many common assumptions about everyday life and human relationships.
-As a woman and a poet, she is doubtly an outsider.
-Her blatant departure, in form as well as content, from the accepted conventions of society (which intensifies through the progression of her work) is remarkable, not only in its personal and political ramifications, but in its emotional and imaginative tenor.
+Morphology of Desire gives a generous introduction to the writing by the internationally acclaimed Indonesian poet, Dorothea Rosa Herliany.
+Through a distinctive mix of striking imagery and boldness of voice, the poet sets out to destroy many of the common assumptions about everyday life and human relationships.
+As a woman and a poet, she is doubly an outsider.
+Her blatant departure, in form as well as content, from the accepted conventions of society (which intensifies through the progression of her work) is remarkable, not only in its personal and political ramifications, but also in its emotional and imaginative tenor.
 This book will speak to readers who are interested in Indonesia, women’s writing, and in poetry in general.

 In a Gus tf Sakai story, nothing is as it seems.
 The unexpected is always happening.
 Supernatural events occur in ordinary settings, turning lives and reality on end.
 A three-hundred-year-old Torajan mummy refuses to stay dead.
 A painting takes on a life of its own and paints the painter.
 Gus tf Sakai’s esoteric tales range across the myriad cultures of the Indonesian archipelago, crossing time and space.
 They lure the reader into their mystery and reveal the author’s deep sense of humanity, leaving us deeply involved in the lives and predicaments of his characters.